aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 you can use or you can throw a custom error of your own.
 As noted above, this means that no post-processing of your request will occur.

+#### Custom middleware

+A common pattern to create reusable middleware is to implement a factory functions that accepts configuration options and returns a middleware function.

+=== "index.ts"

+    ```ts hl_lines="8-30 35 38"
+    --8<-- "examples/snippets/event-handler/rest/advanced_mw_custom_middleware.ts:3"
+    ```

+In this example we have a middleware that acts only in the post-processing stage as all the logic occurs after the `next` function has been called.
+This is so as to ensure that the handler has run and we have access to request body.

+#### Avoiding destructuring pitfalls

+!!! warning "Critical: Never destructure the response object"
+    When writing middleware, always access the response through `reqCtx.res` rather than destructuring `{ res }` from the request context.
+Destructuring captures a reference to the original response object, which becomes stale when middleware replaces the response.

+=== "index.ts"

+    ```ts hl_lines="8 15"
+    --8<-- "examples/snippets/event-handler/rest/advanced_mw_destructuring_problem.ts:3"
+    ```

+During the middleware execution chain, the response object (`reqCtx.res`) can be replaced by other middleware or the route handler.
+When you destructure the request context, you capture a reference to the response object as it existed at that moment, not the current response.

 ### Fine grained responses

 You can use the Web API's `Response` object to have full control over the response.
 For